 The biggest semi final injustice of Rotterdam 2021 has just been confirmed with Croatia falling just 5 points off qualifying, and despite finishing 9th for the public and 10th for the jury.
 Belgium and Norway were the lucky ones, as both benefitted from boosted jury and public votes, respectively, to knock out Croatia.
 Really, Croatia should have qualified top 5.
 Albina was that good, so it remains a bit of a puzzle.

 Semi Final 2 Results

 The biggest interest here is Denmark finishing 7th (80 points) with the public and only 15th (9 points) with the jury.
-I’ve always liked the idea to take the top 5 from the jury and then the rest from the public, in order to give the public more leverage.
+I still like my idea to take the top 5 from the jury and then the rest from the public in order to give the public more leverage.
 In this case Denmark would qualify in place of Albania.
-In the first semi final, it would have seen Croatia through with Belgium out.
+In the first semi final, it would have been Croatia in, Belgium out.

 Most of all that will be remembered about this Eurovision Song Contest is that we got this Eurovision Song Contest.
 COVID-19 made it problematic, if not difficult, so credit to the organisers for persevering and ignoring all the fear-mongers hysterically predicting major outbreaks, even after several delegations, not to forget Duncan Laurance himself, tested positive.
 We can’t be locked up and live afraid forever.
 We need to follow the music.
 So thank you Europe, thank you EBU, thank you Rotterdam and thank you Netherlands for this amazing Eurovision.